Active and Passive Fire Protection: What's The Difference?

 While those are essential components of fire protection, they only cover a small portion of the necessary protection you need during an emergency.

-There are two types of systems needed for fire protection:
+There are two types of systems that reputable fire protection professionals would recommend in your home:

 Passive Fire Protection